 South Africa

-South Africa, the country at the Cape of Good Hope, has a population of over 56 million people.
+In economic terms, South Africa is in a better overall position than its neighbours but it is also the world’s most unequal country.
 With a prevalence rate of 18.9%, it is one of the most HIV/AIDS-affected countries in the world.

 South Africa in numbers